fuinorg/code2svg/README.md

 ## Modules
 The project is splitted into three separate modules: The core library, a maven plugin and the standalone application.

-### Core Library
-Java library that can be used within your own programs: [core](core)
+- **[Core Library](core)** Java library that can be used within your own programs

-### Maven Plugin
-Maven plugin that allows integrating the converter in your build: [maven-plugin](maven-plugin)
+- **[Maven Plugin(maven-plugin)** Maven plugin that allows integrating the converter in your build.

-### Application
-Simple Java command line application to run the converter: [app](app)
+- **[Application](app)** Simple Java command line application to run the converter.

 ## Limitations
-Currently there is nothing implemented to prevent elements from 'overlapping' each other.
-This means the final SVG image might not exactly be what you want (See [Issue 1](https://github.com/fuinorg/code2svg/issues/1)).
-In most cases this is not really a problem, and it can be minimized by creating the right regular expressions.
+The order of the tags in the XML configuration determine the order of tagging the source code fragments.
+Elements that locate large blocks of text like comments should be evaluated first to avoid finding other elements in that area.
+Example: Keywords, strings or numbers that are within a comment.

 Snapshots
 =========